 Acer has the habit of taking the most trending features in the market and then fitting it in a package that is the cheapest possible.
-By cheap, I do not mean in quality, but in price tag.
+By cheap, I do not mean in quality, but in terms of the price tag.
 It is also safe to say this is the cheapest thin bezel monitor in the list.

 Acer R240HY bidx is an IPS monitor with narrow bezel and an elegant looking overall design.
 For an IPS panel, this monitor has the fastest response time in the list: 4 ms.

 But by far the most outstanding aspect of this monitor is its price.
 It is less than $150 (at the time of writing this review), yet has all the features that even the more expensive models in this list lack.

 Display: 25″, IPS Panel, 1920×1080, 7ms Response Time, 60 Hz

 If there ever was a manifestation of the phrase: I came, I saw, I conquered, it is this monitor.

 HP Pavilion 25xw has been in the market since not so long but has surprisingly broken the market.
 Out of a whopping 1,223 customer reviews, this monitor has managed to maintain a 4.5 star average on amazon (at the time of writing this review).

 This monitor combines style and functionality with affordability.
 When was the last time you ever heard all these aspects mentioned together?